Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Summary and conclusions

 \end{enumerate}

-The broad-brush predictions for \PDSb apply similarly to \PDSc, \neuMB{with a positive nuance}. \neuMB{\PDSc is viewed through some PPD material \citep{Haffert+2019}, which is a disadvantage in principle but maybe not in practice, depending on the actual optical depth.
-Also, the greater angular separation of \PDSc from the primary (Figure~\ref{Abb:wosindbundc}), now and in the future, does not give it a clear advantage over \PDSb when observed with the ELT, thanks to its small inner working angle; starlight suppression at \PDSc is better than at~b but is likely sufficient there already.
+The broad-brush predictions for \PDSb apply similarly to \PDSc, with a positive nuance. \PDSc has a similar accretion rate \citep{zhou25} and mass (\citealp{hammond25,trevascus25}; however, there is a large range) as \PDSb, while the photosphere of \PDSc seems less bright \citep{wang21vlti}.
+Together, this should let the \Bra line stand out better from the photosphere. \PDSc is viewed through some PPD material \citep{Haffert+2019}, which might not be a serious challenge, depending on the actual optical depth.
 Moreover, the different physical separations from the star are not directly relevant for the local accretion, apart from possibly setting how much of the global radial gas flow is intercepted by each planet \citep{lubow06,bergez23}.
-However, \PDSc has a similar accretion rate \citep{zhou25} and mass \citep{hammond25} as \PDSb but a cooler effective temperature by around $\Delta\Teff\approx300$~K \citep{wang21vlti}, so that the \Bra line might stand out better from the photosphere.
-This could be the main difference.
-Fortunately, METIS is an IFU, so that both targets will be obtained simultaneously.} This work could be extended in many ways.
+Therefore, the models here should apply similarly.

+On a related note, the Very Large Telescope (VLT) visitor instrument RISTRETTO \citep{chazelas20,lovis22,lovis24}, designed for reflected-light $R=\textrm{140,000}$ spectroscopy at the diffraction limit of the VLT, will be able to study accreting planets in their \Ha line \citep{blackman26}.
+Thus, it holds an excellent synergy potential especially if observations are performed simultaneously with METIS.
+Its currently estimated date of first light is 2029, around the same time as METIS.
+Our work could be extended in many ways.
 One would be to incorporate the emission from magnetospheric accretion columns if models predicted them in the NIR; at planetary masses, both this preshock emission and the (post-)shock emission considered so far likely contribute \citep{hashimoto25}.
 We have focussed on the line excess but calculating the continuum in the $L$ and $M$ bands, especially from the CPD, would be an interesting challenge with currently only few observational constraints.
 This would also represent an extension of the calculations by \citet{oberg23metis}.

 \begin{appendix}